Tri-Cities Opera – Resident Artist Training Program

 Work with Maestri and Stage Directors during production periods

-Monthly Coachings with General Director, Susan S. Ashbaker
+Regular meetings with General/Artistic Director, Susan S. Ashbaker

 Tri-Cities Opera is proud to have a collaborative relationship with Binghamton University, providing auditioned and selected students with professional stage experience.
 Since 1979, Tri-Cities Opera has collaborated with Binghamton University’s Master of Music in Opera Program to create a unique and exceptional program combining the professional experience that Tri-Cities Opera can offer with the academic and practical studies offered by Binghamton University.
 The teaching artists bring a wide experience of long and continuing careers in opera to the program.
 Students complete a minimum of 35 graduate credit hours in music courses, including master classes, studio voice, theory, history, lyric diction, coaching, vocal literature, movement, and acting.